 - Finally, plastic page protectors*, available for the campers’ finished product.

-Here’s a list of art accent materials to get you started.
 This list may cause you to generate ideas of your own.
 And I will be adding more materials as I use them in my own teaching.
 If you’d like to receive ideas regularly, you can sign up to receive my free monthly newsletter below.